Peter Warren Dease: Retirement

-Following the expedition, Dease was given another leave of absence, from 1840 to 1841, during which time he married (on August 3, 1840) and settled on a farm in Côte Sainte-Catherine, near Montreal.
+Following the expedition, Dease was given another leave of absence, from 1840 to 1841, during which time he married (on 3 August 1840) and settled on a farm in Côte Sainte-Catherine, near Montreal.
 He retired from the Hudson's Bay Company in 1843.
-He remained at Côte Sainte-Catherine until his death on January 17, 1863.
+He remained at Côte Sainte-Catherine until his death on 17 January 1863.
 He and his wife, Elizabeth Chouinard, a Métis, had eight children: four sons and four daughters.

 Personal description

 Dease was described in George Simpson's Character Book (compiled in 1832), as being:

 About 45 years of Age.
 Very steady in business, an excellent Indian trader, speaks several of the Languages well and is a man of very correct conduct and character.
 Strong, vigorous and capable of going through a great deal of Severe Service but rather indolent, wanting in ambition to distinguish himself in any measure out of the usual course, inactive until aroused to exertion and over easy and indulgent to his people which frequently occasions laxity of discipline, but when his temper gets ruffled he becomes furiously violent.
-His judgement is sound, his manners are more pleasing and easy than those of many of his colleagues, and altho' not calculated to make a shining figure, may be considered a very respectable member of the concern.
+His judgement [sic] is sound, his manners are more pleasing and easy than those of many of his colleagues, and altho' not calculated to make a shining figure, may be considered a very respectable member of the concern.

-Dease was a well-liked man by many people, amongst them being Captain Franklin and Letitia Hargrave, the wife of James Hargrave of York Factory.
+Dease was a well-liked man by many people, among them being Captain Franklin and Letitia Hargrave, the wife of James Hargrave of York Factory.
 Dease’s previous expedition experience greatly impressed Franklin, as he was knowledgeable of the Indians and the country Franklin intended to travel through.

 Letitia was known to be very critical of the people she met.
 However, of Dease, she wrote: "I like him much better than any of them, he looks like a gentleman & is pleasing in every respect."
-In a letter addressed to James Hargrave, one Charles Ross had only kind words for Dease: "… I found a most amiable warm-hearted, sociable man — quite free rom haughtiness & reserve, which often characterises [sic] those who have little else to recommend them — and if Fortune always favours the Good, he should enjoy an unusual share of her smiles."
+In a letter addressed to James Hargrave, one Charles Ross had only kind words for Dease: "… I found a most amiable warm hearted, sociable man — quite free from that haughtiness & reserve, which often characterises [sic] those who have little else to recommend them — and if Fortune always favors the Good, he should enjoy an unusual share of her smiles."

 Most notably, the men who accompanied him on the expedition thought very highly of him.
 He tried to encourage his companions by playing the violin and flute, as well as hosting entertaining dinner parties.